 I have been asked this several times while performing my research for this article.
 Most folks see staining as using a brush and putting on the wood material or a hand rag for example to place on the wood material thinking it isn’t splashing why would I need a mask.

-For example some wood stain options these days are Pre-Conditioner, stain paint or just your regular stain.
-They all include fumes which is not good for you to inhale.
+For example some wood stain options these days are Pre-Conditioner, stain paint, or just your regular stain.
+They all include fumes which are not good for you to inhale.

 Additionally, what if your application method is not brushing or wiping with a rag but using a sprayer.
 Using a sprayer will definitely introduce the fumes from the stain into the air around you which you could potentially inhale.
 The general rule is if you question it even a little you will want to research the product and use a respirator.